 Retrofit and Replacement Options

-When installing new showerheads, choose models with a WaterSense label, which have flow rates of no more than 2.0 gpm.
+- When installing new showerheads, for new construction, major renovation, and fixture replacement, choose models with a WaterSense label, which have flow rates no higher than 2 gpm.
 Verify that the hot and cold water plumbing lines are routed through an auto-compensating mixing valve (either thermostatic or pressure balancing) designed for the flow rate of the showerhead.
-This valve prevents against significant fluctuations in water pressure and temperature if designed for the flow rate of the showerhead and can reduce risks of thermal shock and scalding.
+This valve prevents significant fluctuations in water pressure and temperature if designed for the flow rate of the showerhead and can reduce risks of thermal shock and scalding.
 Check with a local plumber and, if necessary, install an auto-compensating mixing valve designed for the flow rate of the showerhead you plan to install.

-For kitchen faucet retrofits, install aerators or laminar flow devices that achieve a flow rate of 2.2 gpm.
+- For kitchen faucet retrofits, install aerators or laminar flow devices that achieve a flow rate of 2.2 gpm, consider installing a flow rate of 1.5 gpm to maximize savings.

-For lavatory faucet retrofits in private restrooms (residential housing, barracks, hotel guest rooms, and hospital rooms), install WaterSense labeled high-efficiency lavatory faucets or faucet aerators or laminar flow devices.
+- For lavatory faucet retrofits in private restrooms (residential housing, barracks, hotel guest rooms, and hospital rooms), install WaterSense-labeled high-efficiency lavatory faucets, faucet aerators, or laminar flow devices with a maximum flow rate of 1.5 gpm.

-Install temporary shut-off or foot-operated valves with kitchen faucets.
-These valves cut off the water flow during intermittent activities like scrubbing or dishwashing.
+- Install temporary shut-off or foot-operated valves with kitchen faucets.
+These valves cut off the water flow during intermittent activities such as scrubbing or dishwashing.
 The water can be reactivated at the previous temperature without the need to remix the hot and cold water.